JASSIM-ALHUMAID/Gym-Managment-System/README.md

   JOIN member m ON m.UserID = b.MemberUserID
   JOIN `user` u ON u.UserID = m.UserID
   LEFT JOIN attendance a ON a.BookingID = b.BookingID
- WHERE b.SessionID = ?
-AND b.BookingStatus IN ('Confirmed', 'Booked')
+ WHERE b.SessionID = :session_id AND b.BookingStatus IN ('Confirmed', 'Booked')
  ORDER BY u.FullName;
 ```